 Find more info for the best studio monitor speakers.

-For more find out how to Build your Home Recording Studio with under $600.
+The ultimate guide to Build your Home Recording Studio with under $600.

-3. STUDYING MUSIC PRODUCTION
+3. STUDYING AND LEARNING MUSIC PRODUCTION

 On the other hand, if your experience with music is nearly zero, I strongly suggest to read basic music theory, participate in online courses or watch youtube lesson by specialized users.
 Important to learn about the rhythm and meter, scales and key signatures as well as intervals and chords.
 Basic music theory to help you adjust and build your track with the fundamentals of music.